althea-net/guac_rs/readme.md

 ## User API

+This is called by the user (or a piece of software acting on behalf of the user).

-#### Register
+### Register

 This is used to register a new counterparty.

-#### Open Channel
+### Fill Channel

 This is used to open a channel with a counterparty that we wish to pay in the future.
 This incurs a gas cost.

-#### Make Payment
+### Make Payment

 This is used to make a payment to a counterparty.
 This does not incur a gas cost.

-#### Check Received
+### Check Accrual

 NOTE: This is currently called "Withdraw" in the code.
 It needs to be renamed to avoid confusion.

 This method is somewhat nuanced.
 It is used to check how much payment has been received from a counterparty since the last time the method was called.
 It does not take payments we send the counterparty into account.
-That is, if you send me 10, then I send you 5, then I call "Check Received", I will see that I have received 10 from you.
+That is, if you send me 10, then I send you 5, then I call "Check Accrual", I will see that I have received 10 from you.

 for example:

-A: 100, B: 100
+- A: 100, B: 100
-A <-10-- B
+- A <-10-- B
-A: 110, B: 90
+- A: 110, B: 90
-A calls "Check Received": 10
+- A calls "Check Accrual": 10
-A calls "Check Received": 0
+- A calls "Check Accrual": 0

+---

-A <-10-- B
+- A <-10-- B
-A: 120, B:80
+- A: 120, B:80
-A --5-> B
+- A --5-> B
-A: 115, B:85
+- A: 115, B:85
-A calls "Check Received": 10
+- A calls "Check Accrual": 10

+---

-A --10-> B
+- A --10-> B
-A: 105, B: 95
+- A: 105, B: 95
-A <-5-- B
+- A <-5-- B
-A calls "Check Received": 5
+- A calls "Check Accrual": 5

-#### Withdraw
+### Withdraw

 This allows you to withdraw some or all of your balance from a channel.
 This incurs a gas cost.

-#### Refill
+### Refill

 This allows you to refill a channel that is getting low to avoid a disruption of service by not being able to pay a counterparty while a new channel is being opened.
 This incurs a gas cost.

-#### Close
+### Close

 This is used to close a channel.
 Under the hood, it calls the blockchain to start the channel's challenge period.
 Then it tells the counterparty to call the close channel function on the contract, resulting in a fast close.